anvilproject/anvil-portal/content/learn/learn.md

 AnVIL and all of its components are free to use, however, as  Terra runs on the Google Cloud Platform (GCP), certain workspace activities, such as running an analysis,  storing analysis results, or downloading data may incur Google Cloud Platform (GCP) fees.

 >Note that not all users will need to set up billing.
-If you are working for a lab for example  your lab manager may add you as a member to a lab  Terra Billing Project or give you write, can execute access to your own or a shared workspace.
+If you are working for a lab for example  your lab manager may add you as a member to a lab  Terra Billing Project or give you write, can-execute access to your own or a shared workspace.